 Considerations:

-- Steep learning curve; requires trained GIS professionals
+- Steep learning curve; you’ll need trained GIS professionals

-- Licensing costs can be significant for large deployments
+- Licensing costs add up fast for large deployments

-- AI capabilities are additive, not native to the core workflow
+- AI capabilities feel bolted on, not woven into the core workflow

-Best for: Large organizations with established GIS teams who need a comprehensive, standards-compliant platform.
+Best for: Large organizations with dedicated GIS teams who need a standards-compliant platform with decades of ecosystem support.

 Pricing: Named user licenses starting around $100/month; enterprise agreements vary widely.